-The results of the BNG assessment for the Preferred Programme are presented in Table 4.1, which shows that the options that form part of the Preferred Programme are expected to have minimal impact on biodiversity.
-Only two of the five options within the programme, SEW052 and TWG014, have been identified as having any negative impact on habitat extent or quality, and both would be very minor in.
-The impacts associated with SEW052 would be predominantly temporary, associated with construction of a relatively short pipeline across farmland with low biodiversity value, and permanent impacts of less than 1 ABHU associated with a pumping station.
-The biodiversity losses associated with TWG014 are also less than 1 ABHU.
+The results of the BNG assessment for the Preferred Programme are presented in Table 4.1, which shows that the options that form part of the Preferred Programme are expected to have minimal impact on biodiversity, and as a result on the delivery of ecosystem services.
+Only one option within the programme, TWG014, has been identified to have any negative impact, and that would be very minor in extent (less than 1 ABHU).